 Komodo dragons have inspired many myths of great proportions.
-Here are 11 interesting facts about the dragons of Komodo Island.
+Here are some fun facts about the dragons of Komodo Island.

 Komodo Island is one of the 17,508 islands that make up the Republic of Indonesia.